 but the original station, built in 1893, still stands in Lisbon along South Market Street.
-Since World War II, the building has been used by the Farm Bureau and then Landmark today the Mahoning County Landmark uses the building for storage, but what the firm will eventually do with it hasn't been decided.
+Since World War II, the building has been used by the Farm Bureau and then Landmark - today the Mahoning County Landmark uses the building for storage, but what the firm will eventually do with it hasn't been decided.

-ing Valley Historical Society have talked about possibly housing a railroad museum there.
+line was based is the only one of seven stations built for PL & W. Railroad clubs and the Arms Museum of the Mahoning Valley Historical Society have talked about possibly housing a railroad museum there.
 The Lisbon Historical Society members would like to see the building preserved but are hard-pressed to maintain their two museums.